-- 1.27 At the national level the National Planning Policy Framework (2024) (NPPF) sets out the Government's economic, environmental and social planning policies for England.
+1.27 At the national level the National Planning Policy Framework (2024) (NPPF) sets out the Government's economic, environmental and social planning policies for England.
 Paragraphs 56 to 58 of the NPPF, deal with the use of planning conditions and planning obligations.
-These reiterate the use of planning obligations to make unacceptable development acceptable in planning terms; the tests for use of obligations set out in the CIL Regulations; uphold the long-standing principal that planning conditions are preferable to planning obligations; and how any implications for development viability may be addressed. - 1.28 The National Planning Practice Guidance (NPPG) provides further advice on the nature of planning obligations especially at paragraphs 001 Reference ID: 23b-001-20190315 to 006 Reference ID: 23b-006-20190901.
+These reiterate the use of planning obligations to make unacceptable development acceptable in planning terms; the tests for use of obligations set out in the CIL Regulations; uphold the long-standing principal that planning conditions are preferable to planning obligations; and how any implications for development viability may be addressed.

+1.28 The National Planning Practice Guidance (NPPG) provides further advice on the nature of planning obligations especially at paragraphs 001 Reference ID: 23b-001-20190315 to 006 Reference ID: 23b-006-20190901.
 In particular, paragraph 004 (23b-004-201901) states that policies on planning obligations should be informed by evidence and that it is not appropriate to set out formulaic approaches to planning obligations in supplementary planning documents.
 This SPD follows this guidance.
-Each application is to be assessed on its merits and only those obligations necessary to make the development acceptable in planning terms will be requested.
-While formulae are used for certain types of infrastructure, this is intended to provide an indication of the level and/or cost of an obligation to inform negotiations specific to a development proposal.
+Each application is to be assessed on its merits having regard to the relevant standards set out in the extant policies of the respective Local Plans, and only those obligations necessary to make the development acceptable in planning terms will be requested.
+While formulae are used for certain types of infrastructure, this is intended to update costs assumed in the [Infrastructure Delivery Plan](#) prepared in support of the 2018 Local Plans, providing an indication of the likely level and/or cost of an obligation to inform negotiations specific to a development proposal.